 An explanatory note detailing the relationship between these data and other mortgage statistics published by the Bank of England is available on their website.

-- Compared to last year, there has been an increase in total new lending by 3.3% to £62.4 billion.
-Comparing new lending to Q4 2017 however, there has been a decrease of 9.6%.
+- Compared to last year, there has been an increase in total new lending by 6.4% to £66.7 billion.
+Comparing gross advances to Q1 2018 there has been an increase of 6.9%.

 Since the beginning of 2007, around 340 regulated mortgage lenders and administrators have been required to submit a Mortgage Lending and Administration Return (MLAR) each quarter, providing data on their mortgage lending activities.